 - Fraction to decimal conversions (3/8 = 0.375);

-- Math tricks, as described in A Middle School Math Curriculum, Appendix B.
+- Math tricks, as described in A Middle School Curriculum for Teachers and Parents, Appendix B.

 6th Grade – The Year for Strengthening Skills.
 While there are new topics to be introduced in sixth grade math, much of the year is an essential review, or a furthering of material introduced in earlier years.
 The challenge is to weave in the review in such a way that there is always something new.
 Therefore each worksheet includes several review problems.
 The goal is for the students to enter seventh grade feeling that division, fractions, and decimals are all easy, and for them to be excited about learning math.

 What is the intention of this workbook?
 The sheets found in this workbook are designed for use as homework assignments during the sixth grade year.
-The whole thing emerges from a carefully thought out, developmentally-based math curriculum, which is fully described in my book, Making Math Meaningful – A Middle School Math Curriculum for Teachers and Parents, a book that makes available the material I have discovered and developed while teaching middle school math for several years in a Waldorf school.
+The whole thing emerges from a carefully thought out, developmentally-based math curriculum, which is fully described in the book, A Middle School Curriculum for Teachers and Parents, a book that makes available the material I have discovered and developed while teaching middle school math for several years in a Waldorf school.
 This material is both exciting and age-appropriate for developing the minds of this age group.
 It is an alternative to the normal “they-need-all-this-stuff-in-order-to-stay-ahead” approach.

 Required reading.
-It is necessary to read Making Math Meaningful – A Middle School Math Curriculum for Teachers and Parents in order to fully understand the material in this workbook.
+It is necessary to read A Middle School Curriculum for Teachers and Parents in order to fully understand the material in this workbook.

 72 pages, 8 1/2″ x 11″